Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

 Contour head

-Improves wind machine / frost fan coverage on slopes, knolls, ridges or plateaus.
-The Contour Head can be custom designed to fit the needs of any terrain.
-Allows one machine to cover an area that normally requires two standard machines.
+Improves wind machine and frost fan protection coverage on slopes, knolls, ridges, or plateaus.
+The Contour Head can be custom-designed to fit the needs of any terrain, enabling a single wind machine to cover an area that would typically require two standard machines for sufficient frost protection.

 Designed with the latest technology and precision-built for frost control.
-Strongly reinforced at stress points for added safety and reliability.
+Orchard Rite blades are strongly reinforced at stress points for added safety and reliability.
 No wind exclusion in the warranty.

 Oscillating head

-Allows for a custom sweep area up to 180 degrees.
-Ideal for narrow fields & canyons.
-Prevents wasted coverage of unimportant areas.
+Our oscillating head allows for a custom sweep area up to 180 degrees to protect from frost.
+Ideal for narrow fields & canyons our heads prevent wasted coverage of unimportant areas.

 Noise Reduction

-The model 2430, 3-blade wind machine / frost fan was designed specifically to provide the highest degree of noise reduction found in the industry and ensure maximum frost protection.
-We designed a machine that only produces 49dB at 300m and more airflow than any other multi-blade* wind machine / frost fan on the market.
-In addition, using our 3-blade wind machine / frost fan in lieu of water to protect crops, saves precious water resources where drought is common and water protection is not cost effective.
+The model 2430, 3-blade wind machine was designed specifically to provide the highest degree of noise reduction found in the industry and ensure maximum frost protection.
+We designed a machine that only produces 49dB at 300m and has more airflow than any other multi-blade* wind machine on the market.
+In addition, using our 3-blade wind machine, instead of water to protect crops, saves precious water resources where drought is common and water protection is not cost-effective.

-*Multi-blade refers to wind machines / frost fans with three or more blades.
+*Multi-blade refers to wind machines with three or more blades.